leilawolfe/RAG_Technical_Piece/README.md

 > Note: While chunking can preserve context, it leads to redundancy and increased costs.

 ### Chunking by Type
-A document can contain multiple types of information such as legal language, tables or signed off emails.
+A document can contain multiple types of information such as legal language, tables or verification logs.
 When the LLM is provided a schema for extraction - the instructions for terms that must be pulled - it is particularly susceptible to hallucinations, even if the prompts states to fill in NA values for information not found in the source.
 It is best to omit terms not present in a document to avoid false extractions.

+Pages in a document can be classified by type and chunked together so the appropriate schemas and prompts can be applied when calling the LLM.
+For instance, a supply contract is a legal document that describes pricing for supplies and the terms and conditions surrounding their purchase.